2001–02 EWWL League

-EWWL League for the season 2001–02 was the first season of the Adriatic League.
-Attended by six teams from four countries, a champion for the first time in history, became the team Merkur Celje.
+The 2001–02 season of EWWL League was the first season of the Adriatic League.
+It was attended by six teams from four countries, and Merkur Celje, a club from Slovenia, became the inaugural champion of the league.
 In this season participating clubs from Bosnia and Herzegovina, Croatia, Slovenia and from Austria.
 Winner Play Off this season for the team Merkur Celje from Slovenia.